opsani/servox/README.md

 ### Getting Started with Opsani

-Access to an Opsani optimizer in required to deploy the servo and run the end to end integration tests.
-If you do not currently have access to an Opsani environemnt but are otherwise interested in working with the CO engine and Servo, please reach out to us at info@opsani.com and we will get back with you,
+Access to an Opsani optimizer is required to deploy the servo and run the end to end integration tests.
+If you do not currently have access to an Opsani environment but are otherwise interested in working with the CO engine and Servo, please reach out to us at info@opsani.com and we will get back with you,

 ## Architecture